1967 Formula One season

-New Zealander Denny Hulme won his first and only championship, driving a Brabham-Repco.
+Denny Hulme (pictured in 1970) won his first and only championship, driving a Brabham-Repco.

-Jack Brabham (pictured in 1966) placed second driving for his own team, Brabham.
+Hulme's teammate Jack Brabham (pictured in 1966), the reigning Drivers' Champion, finished in second, five points behind.

-Jim Clark (pictured in 1966) placed third, driving for Lotus.
+Two-time Champion Jim Clark (pictured in 1966) placed third, driving for Lotus.

 Brabham-Repco won the International Cup for F1 Manufacturers with the Brabham BT19, BT20 & BT24.

 Lotus-Ford finished runner- up with the Lotus 49.

 Cooper-Maserati finished third with the Cooper T81, T81B & T86.

 The 1967 Formula One season was the 21st season of FIA Formula One motor racing.
 It featured the 18th World Championship of Drivers, the 10th International Cup for F1 Manufacturers, and six non-championship races open to Formula One cars.
 The World Championship was contested over eleven races between 2 January and 22 October 1967.

 Denny Hulme won the Drivers' Championship in a Brabham-Repco.
 Brabham was also awarded the International Cup for F1 Manufacturers.
 As of 2025, this is the only championship won by a New Zealand driver.
 Hulme also became the first driver in World Championship history to win the title without having scored a pole position during the season.

 Lorenzo Bandini crashed during the Monaco Grand Prix.
 Losing an early lead of the race and trying to get back to the front, the Ferrari driver clipped the chicane at the harbour front and then hit a hidden mooring.
 The car turned over and exploded in flames.
 It took marshals several minutes to extricate Bandini from the burning wreck and three days later, the Italian died.
 British driver Bob Anderson died during a test at Silverstone.
 His Brabham slid off the track in wet conditions and hit a marshals post, suffering serious chest and neck injuries and later dying in hospital.